adblockplus/adblockplus/README.md

-# Adblock Plus UI
+# Adblock Plus

-Welcome to the user interface repository for the Adblock Plus extension!
+Welcome to the repository for the Adblock Plus extension!

-The main project is hosted on [GitLab][abp-ui] and, in addition to the user interface, the Adblock Plus extension also includes the Adblock Plus [web extension code][abp-webext] and [core functionality][abp-core].
+The main project is hosted on [GitLab][abp-ui] and, in addition to the user interface and the web extension code, the Adblock Plus extension also includes the Adblock Plus [core functionality][abp-core].

 - [About Adblock Plus](#about-adblock-plus)
 - [Prerequisites](#prerequisites)